 No changes to the zoning for Alternative 3 are proposed.
 Alternative 3 would require land acquisition of 19 parcels along the Ohio Creek, Sedgewick Street, Jacob Street, Filer Street, Forbes Street, Chesterfield Boulevard, and Marlboro Lane.
 The two parcels along the Ohio Creek and Marlboro Lane are vacant, and Alternative 3 would not change the current land use of these properties.
 The two parcels on Sedgewick Street are currently used as residential land and would change to vacant land.
 The parcel that would be acquired on Jacob Street is currently used as a residential duplex.
 The land use of this property would change from residential use to vacant land and is being acquired because the proposed relocation of Kimball Terrace would cut off its access.
 It is the only residential property on Jacob Street that is surrounded by industrial land uses.
-The parcel on Chesterfield Boulevard is currently used as a residential property, but would become the location of a permanent pump station as part of the flood control system.
-13 residential properties on Filer Street and Forbes Street would be acquired to facilitate the construction of the floodwall and would become vacant land upon completion of the floodwall.
+The parcel on Chesterfield Boulevard is currently used as a residential property but would become the location of a permanent pump station as part of the flood control system.
+13 residential properties on Filer Street and Forbes Street would be acquired to facilitate the construction of the floodwall and would become vacant land upon completion of the floodwall, resulting in long-term, direct, minor, adverse impacts to land use.